syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/accessibility.md

 # Accessibility in ##Platform_Name## Stepper control

-Accessibility is achieved in the Stepper control through WAI-ARIA standard and keyboard navigations.
-The Stepper control can be effectively accessed through assistive technologies such as screen readers.
+Web accessibility improves the access of web content and applications for people with disabilities.
+Stepper ensures compliance with WAI-ARIA specifications, making it easy for individuals with disabilities to use assistive technology such as screen readers.

 ## ARIA attribute